Best Online Associate Degree in Nursing Programs of 2025

 How Much Money Can You Make With an ADN?

-Once you have your ADN, you can often earn a good living as a registered nurse.
-According to Jan.
-2024 Payscale data, nurses with an ADN earn an average of $76,000 per year.
-The Bureau of Labor Statistics (BLS) reports that the mean annual salary for RNs is $89,010 but does not differentiate between nurses with BSNs and those with ADNs.
+Once you have an ADN, you can pursue work as a registered nurse to begin seeing a return on your investment.
+According to September 2024 Payscale data, working professionals with ADNs earn an average of $77,000 per year.
+The Bureau of Labor Statistics (BLS) reports that the median annual salary for RNs is $86,070 but does not differentiate between nurses with BSNs and those with ADNs.

-While it’s true that some employers may pay BSNs more or may only hire BSNs, you can generally command a good salary with an ADN.
-In terms of jobs, the BLS projects a 6% employment growth rate for registered nurses, which is about double the projected rate for all occupations in the 2022-2032 period.
+While some employers may pay BSNs more or may only hire BSNs, you can generally command a good salary with an ADN.
+In terms of jobs, the BLS projects a 6% employment growth rate for registered nurses from 2023-2033, which is faster than the average rate for all occupations in this period.

-Factors that can influence how much you earn as an RN include your years of nursing experience, certifications, the city or region where you live, and the state of the broader economy.
+Factors that can influence your earning power as an RN include your years of nursing experience, certifications, the city or region where you live, and the state of the broader economy.

 Popular ADN Jobs